quimmedes/HelloXamarinSDL2-CS/README.md

 # It works, I got everything built so you don't have to, it was a lot of work to make the android library being recognized by C# without breaking everything,  I also added some method to the library to call your C# code.
 # Just write C# code and the call the SDL methods using SDL2-cs bindings already included.

-- SDL2 version of this build is currenly 2.85.5.
+- SDL2 version of this build is currenly 2.30.7
-- I will update to the newest Soon and also add a project for SDL3,
+- I will add a SDL3 version soon.
 - take a look at my engine too,
 -it will probably support Android too,
 -since I got the SDL2 working on Android with Xamarin/.NET,